shaungt1/shaungt1/README.md

 ### Latest Info:

-- 🔭 I’m currently working on an API for AR localization Using Bayes.
+- 🔭 I’m currently working on an new influencer tech start-up.
-- 💻 I’m currently learning Computer Data Science at USF & Rasmussen.
+- 💻 I’m currently learning Artificail Intellgence at FAU.
-- 🚀 I’m looking to collaborate on with other content creators and developers.
+- 🚀 I’m looking to collaborate on with other creators and engineers.
-- 🤔 I’m looking for help with building a business AR application.
+- 🤔 I’m looking for strategic partner for the startup.
-- 💬 Ask me about Computers, Code, Women, Guitars, and Surfing.
+- 💬 Ask me about A.I
-- 📫 How to reach me: [Email Me Here](shaun@webreactor.us)
+- 📫 How to reach me: [Email Me Here](shaunpritchard1@gmail.com)
-- 👾 Pronouns: Jedi
+- 👾 Pronouns: Jedi, Apache Helicoptor, DevSkywalker
-- ⚡ Fun fact: When I was in a band back in 2007 I got to play Warp Tour (lead guitar)!
+- ⚡ Fun fact: I was in a band that toured back in 2007 (lead guitar)!

 ## Code Languages and Tools: